 The end…At the end of a book, all plots, subplots and conflicts are resolved.
 In the last few chapters, the characters are finally given a well-deserved break from their recent crisis.

-On juvenilia – I am sure there will be no takers for anyone wanting to read my first satire, which I wrote in cartoon form aged nine?
-Entitled ‘Wendy Goes To Town’ it was about an officious little girl who – surprise, surprise, went to town to stay with her aunt .
+On the juvenilia I mentioned earlier – I am sure there will be no takers for anyone wanting to read my first satire, which I wrote in cartoon form aged nine?
+Entitled ‘Wendy Goes To Town’ it was about an officious little girl who – surprise, surprise, went to stay in a local town with her uncle.
 She discovered that a gang of altruistic local villains from the local rough estate were stealing from the rich to give to the poor, and spied on them, using newly acquired detective skills acquired from a book.
 The story ended with Wendy driven off by her proud parents, wearing a medal awarded by the local magistrate, who had given all the menaces to society six months…

 I remember that I had recently read a version of the ‘Robin Hood’ legends, which had a great affect on me; any readers of this blog or my writing will know, of course, that it lingers still.
 I hope I can write slightly better than I did at nine, though…